-I feel so bad… but I know that in a perfect world, my kids would probably want to set up camp there permanently.
+I feel so bad!
+But I know that in a perfect world, my kids would probably want to set up camp there permanently.
 Forget everything else, LEGOLAND is their jam.
 Staying at the LEGOLAND Hotel is a bonus, but not a necessity for having fun at the actual park – though if you do get the opportunity you will want to check out our last visit so you can know what to expect.

 While you don’t have to be a LEGO lover to enjoy LEGOLAND, you’ll be fascinated by the attractions, hands-on opportunities, and sculptures that are within the theme park, which is geared to kids ages 2-12.

-If you are planning a trip to LEGOLAND, then you will want to familiarize yourself with these tips to help make that trip a success.
+If you are planning a trip to LEGOLAND California, then you will want to familiarize yourself with these tips to help make that trip a success.

 12 Tips for Visiting LEGOLAND California